A Study of Modular UI Design: Icons

 SVG Method

-• Support CSS and JavaScript animations
+- Support for CSS and JavaScript animations

 <svg